AnthonyPAlicea/anthonyalicea/blog/understanding-react-server-components.md

 In the case of RSCs there are 3 interleaving scenarios to consider.
 The rules are, really, about what can be *imported* by the component depending on where it will execute.
 They are rules based on how RSCs work along with the bundlers who analyze the directives and imports and pull it all together.

-### Client Components imported into Server Components
+### Client Components Imported Into Server Components
 **This is allowed**.
 It makes sense that this is fine.
 Bundlers look at import statements to decide which code to include in their bundles, and which code will be downloaded by the client.

 RSCs also participate in building the Virtual DOM.
 They can reference Client Components in their trees, because that Client Component code will be made available to the browser in the bundle.